 We account for defined benefit pension or other postretirement plans, recognizing an asset or liability for the overfunded or underfunded plan status.
 For a pension plan, the asset or liability is the difference between the fair value of the plan's assets and the projected benefit obligation.
-For any other postretirement benefit plan, the asset or liability is the difference between the fair value of the plan's assets and the projected benefit obligation.
 For any other postretirement benefit plan, the asset or liability is the difference between the fair value of the plan's assets and the accumulated postretirement benefit obligation.
 We generally reflect all unrecognized prior service costs and credits and unrecognized actuarial gains and losses as regulatory assets rather than in OCI, as management believes it is probable that such items will be recoverable through the ratemaking process.
+Certain nonqualified plan expenses are not recoverable through the ratemaking process and we present the unrecognized prior service costs and credits and unrecognized actuarial gains and losses in accumulated other comprehensive loss.
 If a plan meets settlement or curtailment accounting criteria, we recognize a regulatory asset or liability if these costs are probable of recovery from ratepayers.
-Certain nonqualified plan expenses are not recoverable through the ratemaking process in accumulated other comprehensive loss.
 We use a December 31st measurement date for our benefits plans.

-We amortize prior service costs for both the pension and other postretirement benefits plans by assigning an equal amount to each future period of service of each employee active on the date of the amendment who is expected to receive benefits under the plan.
+We amortize prior service costs for both the pension and other postretirement benefits plans on a straight-line basis over the average remaining service period of employees active on the date of the amendment.
 Prior service cost changes resulting from union bargaining agreements are amortized on a straight-line basis over the period from first recognition to the end of the bargaining agreement.
 We amortize unrecognized actuarial gains and losses related to the pension and other postretirement benefits plans over 10 years from the time they are incurred as required by the NYPSC.
 Our policy is to calculate the expected return on plan assets using the market-related value of assets.
 We determine that value by recognizing the difference between actual returns and expected returns over a five-year period.